 Read the full NICE guidelines:

 There are several accredited courses, qualifications and workshops available to counsellors that can improve their knowledge of a particular area, so for peace of mind, you may wish to check to see if they have had further training in smoking cessation.

 Coping with your cravings

 You may find it easier to quit smoking if you are in control of your cravings.
-Research has suggested that using sheer willpower alone might be too much of a task for some, so using a mixture of behavioural therapy and stop smoking medicines is often recommended to help you in the fight to give up.
+Research suggests that using sheer willpower alone might be too much of a task for some, so using a mixture of behavioural therapy and stop-smoking medicines is often recommended to help you.

 A craving occurs when your body misses the regular hit of nicotine.
-Here are some examples:
+Common cravings you might experience include: